-- No children are permitted in these areas unless invited by faculty. - Careful handling of equipment is needed to prevent damage. - Safe use and handling of equipment is needed to prevent injury. - These areas need to be maintained by cleaning up after oneself. - As supplies are needed in these labs, contact the course coordinator.
+- No children are permitted in these areas unless invited by faculty. - Careful handling of equipment is needed to prevent damage. - Safe use and handling of equipment is needed to prevent injury. - Maintenance is expected by cleaning up after oneself. - Contact the course coordinator, if supplies are needed.

-Respect for the rights of others is expected; therefore, students are to refrain from activities that would disturb others in the area.
+• Respect for the rights of others is expected; therefore, students are to refrain from activities that would disturb others in the area.